Strategic Thinking Is Essential At All Levels

 Strategic Thinking Requires Strategic Thinkers

-For the sake of clarity, here are three different categories for you to assess yourself about your strategic thinking ability.
-There are items that overlap in the categories.
+For clarity, here are three categories for assessing your strategic thinking ability.
+Some items overlap in the categories.

 Personal Traits

-• Curiosity: You are interested what's going on in your unit, company, and industry.
+- Curiosity: You are interested in what's going on in your unit, company, and industry.

-• Flexibility: You adapt approaches, shift ideas when new information suggests the need to do so.
+- Flexibility: You adapt approaches and shift ideas when new information suggests the need to do so.

-• Future focus: You constantly consider how the conditions in which your group and company operate may change in the coming months and years.
-You keep an eye out for opportunities that may prove valuable in the future—as well as threats that may be looming.
+- Future focus: You constantly consider how the conditions in which your group and company operate may change in the coming months and years.
+You keep an eye out for opportunities that may prove valuable in the future and threats that may be looming.

-• Breadth: You continually work to broaden your knowledge and experience, so you can see connections and patterns across seemingly unrelated fields of knowledge.
+- Breadth: You continually work to broaden your knowledge and experience so you can see connections and patterns across seemingly unrelated information.

 Behaviors and Attitudes

-• Identify the forces driving organizational performance and think about how to improve it.
+- Identify the forces driving organizational performance and consider how to improve it.

-• Stay up to date on developments in your group, other groups and in your industry overall.
+- Stay updated on developments in your group, other groups, and your industry overall.

 Cognitive Capacities

-• Grasp abstract ideas and put the "pieces" together to form a coherent picture.
+- Grasp abstract ideas and combine the "pieces" to form a coherent picture.

-• Factor hunches into decisions without allowing hunches to dominate the final outcome.
+- Factor hunches into decisions without allowing hunches to dominate the outcome.

 Assessment

-If you want to assess your strategic thinking ability, download this survey.
+If you'd like to assess your strategic thinking ability, you can download this survey.
 It helps you identify areas of strength as well as weakness.
-Since strengths are more important than weaknesses, work on strengths first.
-In fact, team up with someone who is strong in your areas of weakness.
+Since strengths are more critical than weaknesses, work on strengths first.
+Team up with someone strong in your areas of weakness.
 That focuses both of you on strengths.